coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 #### ReproHack

-Reprohacks are one-day reproducibility hackathons where participants repdoduce papers from published code and data.
-We will be running two reprohack sessions during our hackathon.
+ReproHacks are one-day reproducibility hackathons where participants reproduce papers from published code and data.
+We will be running two ReproHack sessions during our hackathon.

-- To participate in the ReproHack, please nominate one paper which we will try to reproduce as a group.
+- To participate in the ReproHack, please nominate one paper which we will try to reproduce as a group (please email a suggestion to us).
 You can nominate your own paper and then you get feedback about how to improve your own work.